jsarles-code/odin-landing-page/README.md

 # Round 2 Most of Content is on the Page , going to work my way down and adjust what is needed
 # Next Step is to adjust the nav bar menu and make it look good.

+# Need to a create an element to contain all the header elements including the menu bar header text and hero image
+# Need to give this element a grey background
+# Need some text to be white and it looks like bolded as well as blue button with rounded corners
+# Hero Text, subtext and button need to be in a column parallel to the Hero image
+# looks like equal padding on either side, so two columns of content
+# the subtext is lower contrast and is smaller font but lets start from the top.